jbornemann/containers-quickstarts/s2i-play/README.md

 * `--name=s2i-play` - Name for the build and resulting image
 * `--strategy=docker` - Name of the OpenShift source strategy that is used to produce the new image
 * `--binary=true` - Specifies this build will be of a binary source type
-* `--follow=true` - Follows the build process in the command window

 A new image called *s2i-play* was produced and can be used to build Play Framework applications in the subsequent sections.

 ### Create a new Application

 To demonstrate the usage of the newly created builder image, an example application from the Play Framework will be built and deployed using the Source to Image process.

 Create the new application by passing in the name of the builder image created previously and the git repository containing the source code: